 If you haven't received an acknowledgement within two weeks of sending the application and you have completed it online, please log into MySSSC to make sure it has been submitted to us.

 If you have submitted it or posted it to us and you haven’t received an acknowledgement please email us at firstname.lastname@example.org.

-It can take up to 60 working days for us to process your application and to add your name to the Register.
+It can take up to three months for us to process your application and to add your name to the Register.

-If you have received an acknowledgement and your application was submitted less than 60 days ago, please do not contact us as we will be unable to give you any information about its progress at this stage.
+If you have received an acknowledgement and your application was submitted less than three months ago, please do not contact us as we will be unable to give you any information about its progress at this stage.